sissyliberation/nlpclass-fall2013/site/syllabus.md

 Attendance is not required, and it is not used as part of determining the grade.

-## Extension Policy
+## Deadline Policy

 Homework must be turned in by the date and time specified in order to receive full credit.

-Penalty-free extensions will be considered on a case-by-case basis and only if the student asks for the extension before the deadline.
-In most cases they will not be granted.
+Written assignments will always be due **by the time the lecture starts** on the due date.
+This means that you should absolutely not be late to class.
+Any assignments turned in even a minute after the start of the lecture will be considered a day late, and will be subject to penalization as such.

+Programming assignments that are submitted electronically will always be due **two hours before the start of class** on the due date.
+If you submit your assignment even 1 hour and 59 minutes before the start of class, it will be considered a day late.
+This is to discourage you from working on the assignment right up until the start of class, and then walking in late to the lecture.

 Credit will be deducted for lateness: 10% for every 24-hour period past the deadline.
-For example, an assignment due at 11am on Tuesday will have 10% deducted if it is turned in late but before 11am on Wednesday.
-It will have 20% deducted if it is turned in by 11am Thursday, etc.
+For example, an assignment due at 2pm on Tuesday will have 10% deducted if it is turned in late but before 2pm on Wednesday.
+It will have 20% deducted if it is turned in by 2pm Thursday, etc.

 Late submissions will not be accepted if they are more than 5 days past the deadline.
 No points will be received in this case.

 Programming takes time.
 You are highly encouraged to start working on assignments as soon as they are announced to make sure you have enough time to complete them.

+Penalty-free extensions will be considered on a case-by-case basis and only if the student asks for the extension before the deadline.
+In most cases they will not be granted.
 The greater the advance notice of a need for an extension, the greater the likelihood of leniency.

 ## Academic Dishonesty Policy